jhpyle/docassemble/_docs/config.md

 {% endhighlight %}

 There are many alternative [Bootstrap] themes available on [Bootswatch].
-(Use [Bootstrap] 4 themes, not [Bootstrap] 3 themes.)
+(Use [Bootstrap] 5 themes.)
 Note that you may need to use apply additional [CSS] changes in order to get a [Bootstrap] theme to work with **docassemble**.
 For example, by default **docassemble** assumes that the navigation bar is 56 pixels in height.
 But if your theme makes the navigation bar 66 pixels tall, you will need to add the following styles:

 {% highlight css %}
 .da-pad-for-navbar {